 Sound travels 4.5 – 5 times faster through water than through the air.
 Whales and dolphins have evolved to communicate primarily via sound and live largely in an acoustic environment.

 Whales don’t have vocal cords, but they can still produce an amazing range of sounds, far beyond the range of frequencies that human can hear.
-Dolphins can make clicks that reach frequencies as high as 110 kHz, while our hearing is limited to 20 kHz.
+Dolphins can make sounds that reach frequencies as high as 110 kHz, while our hearing is limited to 20 kHz.

 Cetaceans have a different physiology for producing sound, compared to the way we humans produce sound.
 Instead of vocal cords, whales produce sounds by squeezing air through their larynx as well as through complex systems of air sacs near the blowhole.
-The air sacs are used to produce the high frequency clicks used in echolocation.
+The air sacs are used to produce the high frequency sounds used in echolocation.

 The sperm whale uses the nasal passages in its massive nose to squeeze air through two fleshy ‘lips’ called “monkey lips” at the front of its nose just below the blowhole.
 Using the lips, it can make loud clicks that are amplified in the oil-filled spermaceti organ.
 The whale shoots the clicks out through the nose in highly directional sound beams that they can aim, like we aim a flashlight in the dark.